buehler/drive-shots/README.md

 [![GitHub release](https://img.shields.io/github/release/buehler/drive-shots.svg)](https://github.com/buehler/drive-shots/releases/latest)

 Small neat electron app, that takes screenshots, and uploads them to your google drive.
-After they are uploaded, the url is shortened (via goo.gl) and then copied to your clipboard.
+After they are uploaded, the url is shortened (via firebase dynamic links) and then copied to your clipboard.

-The app has the capabilities to autostart and does provide a small history of the 5 last uploaded files.
+The app has the capabilities to autostart and does provide a small history of the 10 last uploaded files.

 Currently tested on:
 - Windows 10